 Syria will have a comprehensive air defence after Russia deploys its S-400 missile systems to the Hmeymim airbase there, a security analyst and US Navy veteran Mark Sleboda told Sputnik.

 "It is a significant upgrade on the S-300, which was a much earlier system.
 The S-400 came out at the end of the Soviet period, but there have been significant upgrades in recent years."

 "This is a very powerful defensive statement from Russia … very soon there will be a quite effective Russian no-fly zone over almost the entirety of Syrian territory, certainly covering all west of Syria, and very far towards the eastern border."

 "There wasn't really a need for them (the more powerful S-400 system)," said Sleboda.

 "ISIL, of course, doesn't have an air force.
 They were simply a standard military precaution for an air mission.
 But now with the threat of NATO planes taking down Russian jets out of the air, that suddenly becomes a very real necessity."

-On Wednesday the Russian defense ministry announced that the S-400 defense missile system will be deployed to its air base in Syria.
+On Wednesday the Russian defence ministry announced that the S-400 defence missile system will be deployed to its air base in Syria.

 It can destroy tactical ballistic missiles at a range of up to 60 km, and air targets including cruise missiles and aircraft flying at a speed of up to 4800 meters a second, and a distance of up to 250 km.
 The S-400 is also capable of tracking and launching against most stealth technology.